pallets/flask/docs/python3.rst

 Even if you start your project with knowing that all you will need is supported by Python 3 you don't know what happens six months from now.
-But if you are familiar Python 3 and Flask extension, you can start porting libraries on your own.
+But if you are familiar with Python 3 and Flask extension, you can start porting libraries on your own.

 Recommendations
 ---------------